Jaffer-sadiq/GitHub-Actions/README.md

 ## Action Integration

 In this, focuses on incorporating pre-built actions from the GitHub Marketplace and creating custom actions for reusable tasks.
-You'll learn how to leverage third-party actions to streamline your workflows, with a practical example of deploying a Docker container to a cloud platform.

 ## Advanced Workflows

 In this topics like coding standards, secure coding practices, code review processes, version control systems, automated testing strategies, CI/CD practices, secure libraries and frameworks, handling sensitive data, error handling, logging, and security in the development environment.
 This document is essential for maintaining high-quality, secure code in your software project.
 All team members should understand and follow the guidelines it provides to ensure consistent and secure development practices.

 ## Security and Best practices